gldog/concurrent_git_merge/README.md

                               o MGR_TASK_START      The timestamp the repo's task has been started. o MGR_MERGE_BRANCH    From parameter -m/--merge-branch-template if given, with placeholders replaced.
-                              o MGR_REPO_DIR        From parameter -d, extended by a timestamp and the 'repo_local_name' part of parameter -r/--repos-data.
+                              o MGR_REPO_DIR        'repo_local_name' part of parameter -r/--repos-data,
+                                                    prefixed with parameter -d.
                               o MGR_REPOS_DIR       From parameter -d/--repos-dir.
                               o MGR_LOGS_DIR        From parameter -o/--logs-dir.
                             For cloning you'll use MGR_REPOS_DIR, and for commands inside a repo you'll use MGR_REPO_DIR.
+                            On Windows and Gitbash you should call the script with 'bash -c your-script.sh' Otherwise it could be Windows opens it with the default-application, e.g. a text editor.
       --post-script POST_SCRIPT
-                            This script is executed at the end of each repo's merge-task.
-Here you can push the result, create pull-requests, and others.
-This script doesn't run in the repo's directory (use '-C' instead).
+                            This script is executed at the end of each repo's merge-task, regardless of the merge result.
+Here you can push the result, create pull requests, and others.
+                            This script doesn't run in the repo's directory (see --pre-script).
 This script runs in an environment with repo-specific environment variables exposed as described in --pre-script.
                             A most simple post-script parameter could be:
-                                --post-script 'bash -c "git push --set-upstream origin HEAD"'
+                                --post-script 'bash -c "git push --set-upstream origin HEAD"' (The push --set-upstream can be executed multiple times without error.)

-# Create a zipapp
+# Create a fully self-contained executable zipapp

 You can create a fully self-contained executable zipapp `merge_git_repos.pyz` with all dependencies bundled into one file.
 This allows simple distribution without letting the uses install dependencies.

-In Linux and MacOS:
+In Linux and macOS:

     python3 -m venv venv
     source venv/bin/activate